So is wine fattening or is it possible to have a glass or two at night without gaining weight?

 How Your Body Processes Wine & Alcohol

-The calories in alcohol are infamously known as “empty calories” since they contain zero carbohydrates, proteins, and fats.
+The calories in an alcoholic drink are infamously known as “empty calories” since they contain zero carbohydrates, proteins, and fats.
 But they do contain a higher amount of calories per gram than all three of those macronutrients.

 How many calories are in a glass of wine?

 Alcohol contains 7 calories per gram which is high considering protein and fats only contain 4 calories per gram.
 You’ll usually find 125-175 calories in a 6oz. glass of wine.
-Funny thing next time actually measure out the 6oz. for your glass of wine… it’s smaller than you’d think!
+The funny thing is next time actually measure out the 6oz. for your glass of wine… it’s smaller than you’d think!

-How many calories in a bottle of wine?
+How many calories are in a bottle of wine?

 Your body doesn’t process calories from alcohol the same way it does calories from fats, carbs, or protein.
 Your body essentially shuts off fat burning from the rest of your body and prioritizes burning off the alcohol you just drank (1).

 When drinking alcohol your body shuttles it to your liver to be processed.
 Then an enzyme known as alcohol dehydrogenase (ADH) in your liver breaks it down into acetaldehyde.
-Finally, this is converted to acetate which is what your body will focus on burning off for energy rather than fat stores in your body.
+Finally, this is converted to acetate, which your body will focus on burning off for energy rather than fat stored in your body.